ancient-military-history

 City Walls and Gates

-Roman city walls were built to withstand siege weapons and infiltration.
-They typically featured:
+Roman city walls were designed to resist siege weapons and prevent infiltration.
+Typical features included:

-- Curtain walls — thick stone or concrete walls, often 5-10 meters high and 3-5 meters thick at the base
+- Curtain walls -- Thick stone or concrete walls, often 5 to 10 meters high and 3 to 5 meters thick at the base, with a rubble and concrete core faced with stone or brick.

-The Aurelian Walls of Rome, built between 271 and 275 CE, encircled the city with 19 kilometers of walls that incorporated brick-faced concrete construction.
-They included 381 towers, 16 main gates, and a sophisticated system of internal passages for troop movement.
-The walls were built rapidly during a period of crisis but remained a formidable defensive line for centuries.
+The Aurelian Walls of Rome, built between 271 and 275 CE, represent the culmination of Roman urban fortification.
+The walls encircled the city with 19 kilometers of brick-faced concrete construction, incorporating 381 towers, 16 main gates, and a sophisticated system of internal passages for troop movement.
+The walls were built rapidly during a period of crisis but remained a formidable defensive line for centuries, protecting Rome through the Middle Ages and well into the modern era.

 Hadrian's Wall and Frontier Defenses